The Voice (American TV series) season 7

 The seventh season of the American reality talent show The Voice premiered on September 22, 2014, on NBC.
 Carson Daly returns as the show's host.
 Adam Levine and Blake Shelton returned as coaches, while Gwen Stefani and Pharrell Williams joined as new coaches, replacing Shakira and Usher.

-Craig Wayne Boyd was named the winner of this season, marking Shelton's fourth victory as a coach, and making Boyd the second stolen artist to win the show.
+Craig Wayne Boyd was named the winner of this season, marking Blake Shelton's fourth win as a coach, and making Boyd the second stolen artist (and the only artist who has been stolen twice) to win the entire American season after Josh Kaufman in the previous season.

-Coaches
+Coaches and Host

 Veteran coaches Adam Levine and Blake Shelton were joined by Pharrell Williams and Gwen Stefani, who replaced Usher and Shakira.
 The team advisors in this season include Stevie Nicks for Team Adam, Bush frontman Gavin Rossdale for Team Gwen, Little Big Town for Team Blake and Alicia Keys for Team Pharrell, along with Taylor Swift serving as an advisor for all teams during the knockouts.
+Meanwhile, Carson Daly is back at the helm as host for his seventh season.